-Ouch, but it’s the truth, so lets make some sense of it.
+Ouch, but it’s the truth, so let’s make some sense of it.

-In a recent study the EPA found that:
+In a study, the EPA found that:

-“In a meta-analysis of 10 studies, they found that getting outside—and moving—for as little as five minutes at a time improved both mood and self-esteem.”
+“In a meta-analysis of ten studies, they found that getting outside—and moving—for as little as five minutes at a time improved both mood and self-esteem.”

 So, now it’s time to look at yourself.
 How much time did you spend outside today?
 If it wasn’t enough, make sure to take the time to consciously spend at least five minutes outside today.